MahdiHajibabaei/unified-embedding/README.md

 If you wish to compare the prediction accuracy and performance of models trained and/or evlauted without repetition and time-reversion augmentation, alter with following lines:

 	extended_signal=np.append(signal,signal)
 	beginning=int((len(signal))*np.random.random_sample())
 	signal = extended_signal[beginning:beginning+48241]
 	if (np.int(np.random.random_sample()*2)==1):
 		signal= signal[::-1]

 with:

 	beginning=int((len(signal)-48241)*np.random.random_sample())
 	signal = signal[beginning:beginning+48241]

 in trainAug.py if you with to eliminate augmentation in training phase and in embedVerif.py or testIdent.py if you wish to eliminate augmentation in evaluating verification and identification accuracies respectively.

 The 48241 samples represents 3.015 seconds of recordings plus an extra sample to compensate for receptive field of pre-emphasis.

+### Effect of dropout on verification accuracy

+Applying dropout to penultimate layer of CNN improved the verification accuracy but deteriorated the identification accuracy.
+If you wish to apply drop out during training, just uncomment the following lines from prototxt of network's structure.

+	layer {
+	name: "drop6"
+	type: "Dropout"
+	bottom: "res4_3p"
+	top: "res4_3p"
+	dropout_param {
+		dropout_ratio: 0.5
+	  }
+	}

 ### Future works